- What is AROC?

 AROC has its own Management Advisory Group consisting of representatives from across the sector.
 A Scientific and Clinical Advisory Committee was established to advise AROC on clinical and scientific issues.
 Stakeholders can have a direct say in the ongoing development of the Centre through their representatives on these committees.

 The AFRM is the data custodian of the AROC data set.
-The AFRM has appointed the Centre for Health Service Development (CHSD) at the University of Wollongong to manage the AROC data set on its behalf and to undertake the day to day management of AROC.
+The AFRM has appointed the Australian Health Services Research Institute (AHSRI) at the University of Wollongong to manage the AROC data set on its behalf and to undertake the day to day management of AROC.

 AROC was established with funding from seven foundation members.
 These foundation members contributed funds during AROC's establishment phase.
 AROC is currently funded by a combination of a Subscription model and a User Pays model.
 Members of AROC pay an annual subscription fee for which they receive a number of core services.
 AROC also provides additional services on a User Pays basis.

-The AFRM has appointed the Centre for Health Service Development (CHSD) at the University of Wollongong to manage the AROC data set on its behalf and to undertake the day to day management of AROC.
-A CHSD representative sits on the AROC Management Advisory Group in its data manager capacity.
-As a legal entity, the University of Wollongong (UOW) is providing infrastructure and corporate support services.
-Through the CHSD, AROC has access to the University's Ethics Committee.
+The AFRM appointed the Australian Health Services Research Institute (AHSRI) at the University of Wollongong to manage the AROC data set on its behalf and to undertake the day to day management of AROC.
+An AHSRI representative sits on the AROC Management Advisory Group in its data manager capacity.
+As a legal entity, the University of Wollongong provides infrastructure and corporate support services.
+Through AHSRI, AROC has access to the University's Ethics Committee.

-AROC commenced operation with seven foundation members.
-Each foundation member has appointed its own representative to the AROC Management Advisory Group.
-The seven foundation members are:
+AROC commenced operation in 2002 with seven foundation members.
+Each foundation member appointed its own representative to the AROC Management Advisory Group.
+The seven foundation members were: